 With so many resources online, not to mention the opinions of friends and family, there’s a lot of information out there.
 Common wisdom can be dangerous if it leads you to ignore symptoms or give up hope after diagnosis.
-Keep your facts straight when you know these five common myths about gynecologic cancer.
+Keep your facts straight by reviewing these five common myths about gynecologic cancer.

-Myth #4: Cervical cancer cannot be prevented.
+Myth No. 4: Cervical cancer cannot be prevented.

 Fact: Infection with the human papillomavirus, or HPV, must be present for cervical cancer to develop.
 HPV is the most commonly sexually transmitted infection, but the most common types can be prevented with an available vaccine.
 Cervical cancer usually develops slowly after ongoing HPV infection and often appears as a precancerous condition called dysplasia.
 If detected early, HPV can be effectively treated to prevent cervical cancer from developing.
 Both the Pap test and the test for HPV can detect precancerous conditions, leading to early treatment.
 Girls as young as age 9 may receive the HPV vaccine to help prevent cervical cancer.